Esri/public-transit-tools/add-GTFS-to-a-network-dataset/TroubleshootingGuide.md

 ##<a name="MissingScript"></a>I tried to run one of the tools in the Add GTFS to a Network Dataset toolbox, but it said it was missing a script reference.
 The *Add GTFS to a Network Dataset* toolbox files (with the .tbx extensions and the red toolbox icon) have associated python script files (with the .py extensions in the scripts folder).
 If you move the toolbox files without moving the associated scripts folder with them, then they will no longer be able to find the scripts, and the tools won't work.
 Make sure if you want to move the Add GTFS to a Network Dataset files to a new location that you move the entire folder together and don't separate the files.
 Additionally, make sure to uninstall the transit evaluator before you move it, and reinstall it in its new location.

+##<a name="CorruptGDB"></a>A tool failed with "ExecuteError: ERROR 999999: Error executing function.
+Failed to execute (CreateFeatureclass)."
+This failure is usually a symptom that the geodatabase has gotten corrupted somehow.
+Delete your geodatabase, create a new one, and try running the tool again.

 ##<a name="DropDown"></a>When I'm setting up the evaluators for my transit travel time cost attribute, "TransitEvaluator" doesn't appear in the drop-down list of evaluator types